 - The town has a great European feel to it and most of the traffic is on foot in the village area.
-There are of course great restaurants in the village, and we often have a late lunch at one of the off-mountain restaurants at one of the base areas before heading back out for a few more runs.
+There are great restaurants in the village.
+We often have a late lunch at one of the off-mountain restaurants at one of the base areas before heading back out for a few more runs.

 - Mid-Vail lift lines can be really bad.
 There are 2 very popular lifts there that attract hordes of lower intermediate skiers.

 - The Mid-Vail lodge is also pretty packed at lunch.

 - Of course everything is expensive at Vail, which has the most expensive at-window lift ticket in North America.

 - If you are driving your own car for a day ski, parking is expensive and sometimes hard or impossible to find.

 - Although there are 193 runs, none of them are above tree line, and there are very few truly challenging runs for the hard-core expert skiers.
 So it’s not as “Alpine” of an experience as some other resorts are.

 - Getting to Vail from Denver can be a nightmare on I-70.
 Over the years we’ve seen the traffic get worse and worse both coming from and going back to the Denver airport.

 We always seem to end up having our most memorable runs in Blue Sky Basin and Mongolia Bowl.
 Mongolia is usually pretty empty and less tracked-out on a powder day.
 Try to get as close to first chair as you can to hit the freshly groomed blue runs on the front-side.
 Riva Ridge after a fresh grooming is one of the must-ski experiences you should have.